Hitakashi/Hitbox-API/media/live.md

 ### Example PUT Payload
 <a name="hostmode"></a>
-Setting `media_hosted_name` to "off" disables host mode.
-Set to valid username and it enabled host mode.
+Setting `media_hosted_name` to a valid hitbox username enables host mode, setting it to "off" disables it.

 ```json
 {